valp0/simple-api/README.md

 This API was built using Go 1.15, to run it you only have to clone or fork this repo, then build the main API file by running ```go build cmd/api/main.go``` and running the generated executable file.
 This API is set to work through port 8080, but that can be changed in the main.go file.

-Since no external libraries were used to create this simple API, there is no need to install anything else in order to run it.
+Since no external libraries were used to create this API, there is no need to install anything else in order to run it.